 The Company entered into a purchase agreement to acquire ownership of certain patents.
 As part of the purchase agreement, the Company agreed to certain future payments of cash consideration.
-The payment obligation bears no interest and as of June 30, 2017 and December 31, 2016, the outstanding balances were \$750,000 and \$1,672,924, respectively, with the remaining balance expected to be made by September 30, 2017.
+The payment obligation bears no interest.
+On September 1, 2017, the Company entered into Share Purchase Agreement with GPat whereby the Company sold its 100% interest in Munitech, the wholly-owned subsidiary holding these patents, to GPat.
+As of September 30, 2017 and December 31, 2016, the outstanding balances were \$0 and \$1,672,924, respectively.